 The indigenous tree willows are probably not to be regarded as very frost susceptible, but they may suffer serious damage in places where exceptionally severe late frosts occur.
-This is partly to be accounted for by the fact that they are trees with a long growing season, and occupy low-lying land.
+This is partly to be accounted for by the facts that they are trees with a long growing season, and occupy low-lying land.
 The buds begin to burst in March, well before the spring frosts are over, and, especially on young shoots, growth continues until the end of the summer.
 Damage to the leaves, flowers and young shoots is undoubtedly of common occurrence.
-It was, for example, widespread after the " blackthorn winter " of April, 1933.
-This was an early season, and over the whole of the southern part of England bat willows suffered from injury to catkins, young leaves, and to some extent, to soft, developing shoots.
+It was, for example, widespread after the "blackthorn winter" of April, 1933.
+This was an early season, and over the whole of the southern part of England bat willows suffered from injury to catkins, young leaves, and to some extent to soft, developing shoots.
 There can be no doubt that a severe die-back of the twigs can occur in this way, but it does not seem to be usual.
+In the severe May frosts of 1935, for instance, little damage was reported on willow.